Scribe booked for 'misappropriating' funds for Covid, flood victims | Law-Order

 - India

-Journalist Ayub Rana has been booked by the Ghaziabad police on charges of money laundering and misappropriating donations meant for Covid patients and flood victims in some eastern states.
+Journalist Rana Ayyub has been booked by the Ghaziabad police on charges of money laundering and misappropriating donations meant for Covid patients and flood victims in some eastern states.

-Other charges that journalist Rana faces are the criminal breach of trust and cheating by using computer resources under the Information Technology Act.
+Other charges that journalist Ayyub faces are the criminal breach of trust and cheating by using computer resources under the Information Technology Act.

 The Ghaziabad police had, however, later found that the communal allegations made by the elderly Muslim man were false and he had made them on the instigation of a Samajwadi Party worker.